 How much does a parrot cage cost?

-Prices on the Northern Parrots website range from basic, small cages for canaries at about £36.99 to large top opening parrot cages suitable for larger parrots costing around £329.00.
+Prices on the Northern Parrots website range from basic, small cages for canaries at about £39.99 to large top opening parrot cages suitable for larger parrots costing around £439.00.
+Prices vary depending on the size and design of the cage.

 The cage is likely to be your biggest upfront cost with costs widely varying depending on the type you choose.
 Some sellers may include a cage with the bird they are selling but do make sure it is appropriate for your home and the size of the Parrot.